MathiasTim/ionic-blogs/blog2.md

 ### Cross-platform HTML5 app development is hard
 Yes, even with awesome Generator-M-Ionic, awesome Angular, awesome Cordova, awesome Ionic which supports iOS, Android, the mobile web (since [Ionic 1.2](http://blog.ionic.io/announcing-ionic-1-2/)) and even Windows (in [Ionic 2](http://blog.ionic.io/announcing-windows-support-in-ionic-2/)) cross-platform HTML5 app development can be a pain.

+> and even Windows (in [Ionic 2](http://blog.ionic.io/announcing-windows-support-in-ionic-2/)) Thats not completely true, since in [this](http://blog.ionic.io/announcing-ionic-1-2/) blog post they announce support for Windows (10, with the Edge browser) with Ionic 1.2.

 Maybe your app should run on phones and tablets.
 With a different, especially designed layout and workflow for each of them.
 Ah, and what the customer forgot to tell you: obviously it should also run in the browser!
 It's built using web technologies anyways, isn't it?
 Maybe even on desktops using [Electron](http://electron.atom.io/)?
 You'll be optimizing and testing a lot!

 Even when that's taken care of there's a lot of complex topics like handling translations, offline data, persistence and data syncing between devices or the backend and your app.
 Things that need to be thoroughly coded while you juggle certificates and licenses when building for the different app stores, trying to integrate complicated Push services or coding custom Cordova plugins and hooks.
 And usually when it's the very last thing you need: along come changing customer requirements and you're back to the drawing board.